Coronary artery diseaseAngina; Atherosclerosis; Heart disease

 - Long-acting nifedipine (Adalat, Procardia, generic) and nisoldipine (Sular, generic) and newer CCBs, such as amlodipine (Norvasc, generic) and nicardipine (Cardene, generic), are used to treat angina symptoms.
-They may be used alone for patients who cannot tolerate beta blockers, or in combination with a beta blocker.
+They may be used alone for people who cannot tolerate beta blockers, or in combination with a beta blocker.

 - Short-acting CCBs, including short-acting forms of verapamil, diltiazem, nifedipine, and nicardipine, are helpful for treating Prinzmetal's angina.
-However, short-acting forms of certain CCBs, such as nifedipine and nisoldipine, can cause severe and even dangerous side effects, including an increase in heart attacks and sudden death in patients with stable or unstable angina.
+However, short-acting forms of certain CCBs, such as nifedipine and nisoldipine, can cause severe and even dangerous side effects, including an increase in heart attacks and sudden death in people with stable or unstable angina.
 Short-acting CCBs are, therefore, not used for treating stable or unstable angina.